tychonievich/graphics/md/text/buffers.md

             gl.vertexAttribPointer(pos_loc,
             ````

-        14. Pass in how many number are used per vertex for that attribute.
+        14. Pass in how many numbers are used per vertex for that attribute.

             ````js
             gl.vertexAttribPointer(pos_loc,